aleen42/PersonalWiki/qa/asymmetric_keys_on_servers.md

 #### Protocol

-In general, we should not use protocol 1 without any special reasons.
+In general, we should not use protocol 1 without any special reason.